Dnzldotexe/Embeddable/README.md

 2. The User can input a single link inside the text area/box
 ![Single link paste](https://drive.google.com/uc?export=view&id=1_-_cMUlTdBsEJaMxzhPGbMeGxEuR-ZCM)

-3. Or, input multiple links in the text area/box, which provides convenience rather than copy and pasting each single link
+3. Or, input multiple links in the text area/box
 ![Multiple link paste](https://drive.google.com/uc?export=view&id=1fsHdWgkP-VYiBnaOXIcsVYw4inYT3Rbr)

 4. The User can then click the "Convert" button to see the results.
 That can either be copied (one link at a time) by dragging the cursor over the link.
 Or, by clicking the Copy to Clipboard icon (all at once).